 Dr Sara Taylor’s framework of understanding is Psychoanalytic.

 Dr Sara Taylor understanding of the human psyche has been influenced by the work of Sigmund Freud, Wilfred Bion, D.W.
 Winnicott, Melanie Klein and other more contemporary Psychoanalysts.
+She works at the border of the patient’s conscious and preconscious mind.

 During Psychodynamic Psychotherapy you will be sitting on a chair rather than lying on a couch.